srikarprabhaskandagatla/ciir-agentic-search/README.md

 uvicorn backend.main:app --host 0.0.0.0 --port 8000

 # 4. Open the app
 # Open frontend/index.html in a browser, or serve it via any static server.
+You can also run the backend locally
+# by following the setup instructions and pointing the frontend to `http://localhost:8000`
 ```

 **Run tests:**